paterik/udacity-ios-meme-me/README.md

 ## App Description

-With MemeMe you can create multiple persistent memes using your fotos or take one from your camera directly.
-Meme enables a user to take a picture, and add text at the top and bottom to form a meme.
-The user will be able to share the photo on Facebook and Twitter and also by SMS or email.
-Memes will appear in a tab view with two tabs: a table view and a collection view.
+With MemeMe you can create multiple persistent memes using your fotos from your iPhone media library or take one from your camera directly.
+MemeMe allows you to take a picture, and add a meme text at the top and bottom to create your own a meme.
+The user will be able to share the photo on Facebook, Twitter and also by SMS (using the share link possibility of your phone).
+Memes will appear in a tab view using two views: a table view and a collection view.

 ## App Specifications